DaewoongLime/PPDS_assignment2/docs/ETHICS.md

   - URLs with tracking parameters (`*_token=`, `*fbclid`, etc.)

 ### Terms of Service Compliance

-- ✅ **ToS**: Scraping data from Cointelegraph does not explicitly violate their Terms of Service
+- ✅ Scraping data does not explicitly violate Cointelegraph’s Terms of Service.
-- ✅ **Personal Use**: The scraper is used for personal and school uses for the sake of this project
+- ✅ Used only for **personal and academic purposes**.
-- ✅ **Attribution**: All content remains property of Cointelegraph as stated in their ToS
+- ✅ Attribution: All content remains property of Cointelegraph.
-- ✅ **No Modification**: We collect data as-is without misrepresentation
+- ✅ No modification or misrepresentation of collected content.

 ### Data Handling

-- **Public Data Only**: Only collects publicly visible airdrop listings
+- Collects **only public airdrop listings**.
-- **No Personal Data**: Does not collect user accounts, emails, or personal information
+- Does **not** collect personal data (e.g., user accounts, emails).
-- **Local Processing**: All data transformation happens locally
+- Processing and transformation are done locally.
-- **No Tracking**: Does not use cookies or track user behavior
+- Does not use cookies or track user behavior.

-### Technical Considerations - Following the Rules
+### Technical Considerations

-- **No Circumvention**: Does not bypass any access controls or paywalls
+- Does not bypass access controls or paywalls.
-- **Standard HTTP**: Uses only standard HTTP requests, no advanced techniques
+- Uses only standard HTTP requests.
-- **Error Handling**: Respects HTTP error codes and stops on failures
+- Respects HTTP error codes; stops on failures.
-- **No Caching Abuse**: Does not exploit caching mechanisms
+- Does not abuse caching mechanisms.

+---

 ## Legal Considerations

 ### Fair Use

-This scraper operates under fair use principles:

-- **Transformative**: Data is cleaned and restructured for analysis
+- **Transformative**: Data is cleaned and restructured for analysis.
-- **Limited Scope**: Small portion of total site content, only airdrops
+- **Limited Scope**: Collects only a small portion of site content (airdrops only).
-- **No Commercial Impact**: Does not compete with or harm Cointelegraph's business
+- **No Commercial Impact**: Does not compete with or harm Cointelegraph’s business.
-- **Educational Purpose**: Used for learning data science and programming skills
+- **Educational Purpose**: Used solely for learning data science and programming skills.

 ### Data Protection

-- **No GDPR Issues**: Only collects public business information, not personal data
+- No GDPR issues: only public business information is collected.
-- **No Sensitive Data**: Avoids any personally identifiable information
+- No sensitive or personally identifiable information.
-- **Minimal Collection**: Only collects necessary fields for research purposes
+- Minimal data collection: only fields necessary for research.

+---